-Clean the humidifier
+3. Clean the humidifier

-Because humidifiers use water, it is possible to have a buildup of bacteria on the filters and other nooks and crannies in the humidifier.
+Because humidifiers use water, it is possible to have a buildup of bacteria on the filters and other parts in the humidifier.

 But there is a solution to all this.
 You must keep your humidifier as clean as possible, as often as possible.
 That way, you are assured that the misty air that you are inhaling is clean and healthy.

 If you have a warm mist humidifier, this problem is not too rampant.
-However, you have a more serious problem: that of breathing in air with mineral deposits.
+However, you have a more serious problem: that of breathing air with mineral deposits.
 That is because when the water boils, it forms a layer of mineral deposits.

 The good thing is that it is easy to keep so you should always have it in prime condition all the time.